Extreme cold, heavy snow: East braces for winter storm

 The storm is expected to leave significant ice accumulations with risk of extended power outages and extremely hazardous travel conditions.

-Following the passage of the system, communities from the southern plains to the northeast will face very cold temperatures and a dangerously cold wind chill, creating lingering transportation risks and affecting infrastructure.
+Following the system's passage, communities from the southern Plains to the Northeast will face very cold temperatures, creating lingering transportation risks and affecting infrastructure.

 Also, an upper-level low advancing into northwestern Mexico will produce rain in low-lying areas and snowfall in southwestern mountainous areas between Friday and Saturday.